 With so much of the festive season centred around food and drink, it’s no wonder Christmas dinner is a highlight for most of us and a big part of the celebrations.
 So make sure to use this opportunity to show off your styling skills and create a magical tabletop to really impress your guests.

-1. Add finesse with foliage
+7. Add finesse with statement foliage

 Don’t underestimate the power of flowers, and they don’t have to be overly festive to still make the right impression.
 We’ve opted for beautiful hydrangea blooms to make a bold centrepiece that isn’t particularly festive, and yet it works.
 Whatever foliage you favour keep it in the same colour palette as your decorating scheme to tie it in seamlessly.